Zobeir-Rigi/Zobeir-Rigi/README.md

 <h1 align="center">Hi👋, I'm Zobeir</h1>
 <p>
-I am a Full-Stack Developer with a strong background in Computer Software Technology Engineering.
-I hold a Bachelor's Degree from a university recognized as equivalent to a UK Bachelor's degree.
-In addition, I have further honed my skills by completing the esteemed 10-month bootcamp, 'Code Your Future,' where I mastered HTML, CSS, Tailwind, Next Js, JavaScript, React, Node Js, SQL, AWS, and Python.
+An experienced Full-Stack Developer with a solid background in Computer Software Technology Engineering, my educational journey includes a Bachelor's Degree in the field.
+Additionally, I completed a Prestigious year-long Software Development Programme with<a href = " https://codeyourfuture.io/ alt ="CYF" "> 'Code Your Future</a>,' mastering HTML, CSS, Tailwind, Next.js, JavaScript, React, Node.js, SQL, AWS, and Python.

+Presently exploring permanent job opportunities to apply expertise and contribute to meaningful projects.
+Additionally, open to considering contracting roles that align with skill set and career aspirations.
 </p>

 <!-- - 💬 Ask me about **React, Node-js** -->